 - High weeds

 - Water in the gutters

 Eliminate Standing Water to Get Rid of Mosquitoes

 Mosquitoes breed in any stagnant or still water.
 They typically do not breed in running streams, but they do breed in ponds, pools, and other wetland habitats.
 Even small areas of standing water, such as birdbaths or a collection of water in a child’s toy can become a breeding ground for mosquitoes.

 Removal of all standing water is essential, including emptying small pools of water that have collected in trash cans and other outside containers.
-Avoid leaving items, such as old tires in the yard, which can be the perfect place for water to collect and to encourage mosquitoes to reside.
-If you have a birdbath in your yard, it is recommended you drain it until you have control over the mosquito problem.
+Avoid leaving items, such as old tires in the yard.
+These items can be the perfect place for water to collect and to encourage mosquitoes to reside.
+If you have a birdbath in your yard, professionals recommended you drain it until you have the mosquito problem controlled.